thebluewolf4747/cis1702-cw2-stack-underflow/README.md

 # Stack Underflow - CryptoRate Analyser

 ## Introduction
-API Data Analyser using the Alpha Vantage currency rates API to deliver real-time exchange rates for digital and physical currencies.
+API Data Analyser using the REST countries API to give information on country population data.